georgemao/serverlesss-demos/build.md

 ## Step 5: Test

-You can run any React application locally with at the `npm start` command.
-This will host and deploy your application to `https://localhost:3000`
+You can run any React application locally (in dev mode) with the `npm start` command.
+This will deploy & host your application to `https://localhost:3000`

 ## Step 6: Build

 When you are ready to deploy your application, React requires a build process.
 This minifies and compiles your code.
 Run `npm run build`.

-You should now have a /build folder.
+You should now have a `build` folder.

 ## Step 7: Deploy

 At this point you have two options:

 1. You can use Amplify to deploy your app for you.
 Just run `amplify add hosting`.
 This creates an S3 bucket.
-2. Manually deploy the contents of the /build folder to a S3 bucket.
+2. Manually deploy the contents of the `build` folder to a S3 bucket.
 Enable website hosting.

 ## Step 8: Optional.
 Add CloudFront CDN.